-The 2018 Washington State Energy Code, which went into effect on February 1, 2021, includes elements that continue to work towards a 70% reduction in net annual energy consumption in newly constructed residential and nonresidential buildings by 2031, compared to the 2006 Washington State Energy Code.
-The 2018 Code includes a few elements that support increased electrification of building energy systems, including the following:
+The 2018 Washington State Energy Code (WSEC), which went into effect on February 1, 2021, includes elements that continue to work towards a 70% reduction in net annual energy consumption in newly constructed residential and nonresidential buildings by 2031, compared to the 2006 WSEC.
+The 2018 WSEC includes a few elements that support increased electrification of building energy systems, including the following:

-- new energy modeling protocol based on source carbon emissions savings instead of site energy savings for the proposed building in comparison to the baseline building (commercial code); - carbon emissions factors for each fuel source (commercial code); - new requirement for a minimum efficiency standard for fireplaces (residential code); - new general section to prohibit continuously burning pilot lights (residential code); and - revised additional required energy credits to discourage the use of gas furnaces (residential code).
+- New energy modeling protocol based on source carbon emissions savings instead of site energy savings for the proposed building in comparison to the baseline building (commercial code); - Carbon emissions factors for each fuel source (commercial code); - New requirement for a minimum efficiency standard for fireplaces (residential code): - New general section to prohibit continuously burning pilot lights (residential code); and - Revised additional required energy credits to discourage the use of gas furnaces (residential code).

-Incident to the energy credits, the Code provides "Fuel Normalization Credits" that establish a negative 1 credit for solely electric resistance systems as well as all heating energy sources other than heat pumps.
+In addition to the energy credits, the Code provides "Fuel Normalization Credits" that establish a negative 1 credit for solely electric resistance systems as well as all heating energy sources other than heat pumps.
 This penalty must be compensated by other energy credit options.
 It is important to note that gas is not totally ruled out because installation of a high efficiency gas furnace earns 1 credit back.
 However, it makes no headway towards satisfying the bottom-line additional requirement.

 Inquiries to local Shoreline builders indicate that it is too early to conclude the impact of these new provisions since most new ongoing construction projects were vested under the prior Energy Code.
-Heat pump systems are common, but high efficiency gas furnaces already represent a significant percentage of new installations as an exercised option under prior Energy Code compliance, so the true impact of the 2018 Energy Code remains to be seen.
+Heat pump systems are common, but high efficiency gas furnaces already represent a significant percentage of new installations as an exercised option under prior Energy Code compliance, so the true impact of the 2018 WSEC remains to be seen.